pocesar/ES5-Class/README.md

     Class2 = Class.define('Class2', {func: function(){ return true; }}),
     Class3 = Class.define('Class3', {}, {yet: true});

-var NewClass = Class.define('NewClass', {}, [Class1, Class2, Class3]);
+// This mix in the whole class (prototype and class methods) var NewClass = Class.define('NewClass', {}, [Class1, Class2, Class3]);

-// Pay attention that it needs to go in the second parameter
+// Pay attention that it needs to go in the second parameter if you want
+// to copy the object properties AND the prototype properties

 // or using NewClass.implement([Class1, Class2, Class3]);

+Class1.done = false;

 console.log(NewClass.done); // true
 console.log(NewClass.yet); // true